Moving from a Crib to Toddler Bed: Tips from Real Moms

 One big milestone to get ready for is the move from crib to toddler bed.

-If your little one is suddenly starting to feel like a very big fish in a very small pond, it may be time to upgrade their sleeping arrangement.
+So if your toddler is suddenly starting to feel like a very big fish in a very small pond, it may be time to upgrade their sleeping arrangement.

 But how do you know when it’s time for this prestigious promotion?